Skip to main content

 Kitchen Extensions Tip for Lewisham Homeowners

-Three patterns cover most of what we build in SE13 and SE6.
-Single-storey rear extension on a Victorian two-up-two-down is the most common Lewisham project.
+The most common Lewisham project.
 The classic narrow terraces around Lewisham High Street, Ladywell, and the streets running off Hither Green Lane have a dark galley kitchen at the back.
-We extend 3-4 metres into the rear garden, take out the wall between the kitchen and the dining room with a 152x89 UC steel beam, and finish with bifolds across the new rear elevation.
-Cost is £45,000-£75,000 including foundations on Lewisham's mixed clay and gravel (typically 1.0-1.2 metres), structural steel, glazing, electrics, plumbing, and finishes.
-Build time 10-14 weeks.
+We extend 3–4 metres into the rear garden, take out the wall between kitchen and dining room with a 152x89 UC steel beam, and finish with bifolds across the new rear elevation.
+The build covers foundations on Lewisham's mixed clay and gravel (typically 1.0–1.2 metres), structural steel, glazing, electrics, plumbing, and finishes.
+Build time 10–14 weeks.
 Permitted development under Class A covers the standard 3-metre projection where Article 4 directions don't apply.
-Side return infill on a wider Edwardian terrace is the second pattern, common on the streets around Hither Green and Lee.
-The Edwardian terraces have side returns of 1.0-1.5 metres that infill with a glazed roof and steel-framed structure.
-Cost is £35,000-£60,000 including the structural roof, party wall foundations, glazing, and finishes.
-Build time 8-12 weeks.
-Party wall agreement with the neighbouring property is required because the side return sits on the shared boundary wall.
-Wraparound extension on an Edwardian semi is the third pattern, common in Hither Green and the streets around Lee Green.
-Combines a 3-metre rear projection with a side return infill.
-Creates 25-32 square metres of new open-plan space.
-Cost is £60,000-£95,000.
-Build time 12-16 weeks.
-The Edwardian semis often have cavity walls, which makes new insulation tie-in straightforward.

-Lewisham falls under Lewisham Council.
-Permitted development under Class A covers the standard 3-metre rear projection on a terrace and 4 metres on a semi or detached, except where Article 4 directions remove the right.
-The Larger Home Extension prior approval process covers 4-6 metre projections on terraces and 4-8 metres on semis or detached, with an 8-week neighbour consultation.
-Larger projects need full planning at £206.
-Lewisham typically determines applications in 8-10 weeks.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Lewisham) on permitted development projects for written confirmation, which protects the property at sale time.
-A Lewisham kitchen extension involves 12-15 trades over 10-16 weeks: demolition, foundations, drainage, structural steel, brick and block, roofing, glazing, plastering, electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£600-£1,200 for the steel and foundation design pack), Building Control fees (£400-£600 at Lewisham), FENSA glazing registration, party wall surveyor coordination (Agreed Surveyor route on terraces), Flood Risk Assessment where applicable, conservation area applications where relevant, and the Lawful Development Certificate or planning fee.
-Building Control inspections happen at foundation, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.
-Glazing is FENSA-registered.
-Origin or Schüco bifolds and Sieger sliders are common on Lewisham projects.
-Roof construction is warm-roof with 150mm PIR insulation.
-Where the extension projects over a Thames Water public sewer (common on the rear of the older Lewisham terraces), a Build Over Agreement is required (£317 fee plus CCTV survey) and we handle the application.
+A Lewisham kitchen extension involves 12–15 trades over 10–16 weeks: demolition, foundations, drainage, structural steel, brick and block, roofing, glazing, plastering, electrics (NICEIC to BS 7671), plumbing, gas (Gas Safe), kitchen fitting, tiling, flooring, painting.
+We assign one project manager from survey through handover with photo updates throughout.
+Fixed-price contracts cover labour, materials, structural engineer calculations (for the steel and foundation design pack), Building Control fees at Lewisham, FENSA glazing registration, party wall surveyor coordination (Agreed Surveyor route on terraces), Flood Risk Assessment where applicable, and the Lawful Development Certificate or planning fee.
+Where the extension projects over a Thames Water public sewer, common on the rear of older Lewisham terraces, a Build Over Agreement is required and we handle the application, including the CCTV survey.
+Building Control inspections cover foundation, DPC, drainage, structural steel, insulation (Part L: U-value 0.18 W/m²K for new walls and roof), and completion.

 Kitchen Extensions in Lewisham: What's Included